pachyderm/pachyderm/doc/docs/2.1.x/getting_started/local_installation.md

         ```shell
         pachctl port-forward
         ```
-        Background this process in a new tab of your terminal.
+        **Background this process in a new tab of your terminal.**

+=== "2-a You have deployed Console - Add this to the steps in 1"

-    - If you have deployed with Console:
+    - Additionally, if you have deployed with Console:

         - To connect to your Console (Pachyderm UI), point your browser to **`localhost:4000`** and authenticate using the mock User (username: `admin`, password: `password`).